mikeyruc123/OS-PROJECT-1/README.md

 Grade: 95/100

 Reasons for deductions:
-  - Calling gettimeofday() within loop; causes inaccurate average time
+  - Calling gettimeofday() within loop; causing inaccurate average time

 Improvements for next time:
   - Instead of calculating the time each iteration, get the time before